SystemsApproach/ops/control.rst

 * `site`: Reference to the site where this `Device-Group` may be used.
 Indirectly identifies the `Enterprise` as `Site` contains a reference to `Enterprise`.
+* `mbr.uplink`, `mbr.downlink`: Maximum bit-rate for the device group.
+* `traffic-class`: The traffic class to be used for devices in this group.

-At the other end of a VCS connection is a list of `Application` objects, which specifies the endpoints for the program devices talk to.
+At the other end of a Slice is a list of `Application` objects, which specifies the endpoints for the program devices talk to.
 The `Application` model contains the following fields:

 * `address`: The DNS name or IP address of the endpoint.
 * `endpoint`: A list of endpoints.
 Each has the following